argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

    $ sbatch --output=log_bert_squad.out --gres=rdu:1 -c 8 submit-bert-squad-job.sh
    ```

 5. You can follow the status of your job using: `squeue`.
-The job should take about 20 min to complete.
-Note: for finetuning, data is not pre-tokenized and will be tokenized on the fly, that is why the job is taking longer to complete.
+The job should take about 8 min to complete.

 6. Once the job is completed, you can see the checkpoint(s) and accuracy metrics in `hf_output_squad_run/`.